The Secret to Being 6x More Likely to Get Promoted

 7. Go For Equal Air Time: Avoid Gurus and Celebrities

-Find out how each group is led and by whom.
-Celebrity coaches often turn things over to junior staff or contractors.
 Skilled facilitation is required to keep egos and interruptions under control.
 And it can take strong guidance to turn discussion into an action plan.

-Ask what the format will be and how much time is given to brainstorming or round table discussion.
+Ask what the format will be and how much time is given to brainstorming and problem-solving.
+You don’t just want to get lectured.
+Lectures and presentations are actually masterclasses.

 Stephanie Angelo, SPHR, SCP, CVP, Company Culture Expert, Speaker, Trainer, Consultant